 Pick up a breast pump

-If your employees don’t want to attend the class, they can pick up a breast pump once they’ve reached their 3rd trimester.
+If your employee has had a baby within the last 4 years and doesn’t want to attend the class, they can pick up a breast pump once they’ve reached their 3rd trimester.
 Have your employees call our Advocacy Line at 702-691-5665 to let us know they’re coming.

 Get breastfeeding help for no copay